 Last time we visited within the confines of this blog, we discussed the idea of private money lending from the other side of the table, namely from the point of view of investors with cash on the sidelines, ready to lend.
 Well, there are two sides to every story.
 Where there is a lender there must also be a borrower, so let’s take a look at why real estate investors might choose to eschew the idea of traditional financing and go the private money route.

-There may be more reasons than you realized.
+Private Money Lending: There may be more reasons than you realized.

-1.No credit check – Perhaps the best part of a private money loan is that there is no credit check and no subsequent hit on your credit report.
+1.No credit check – Perhaps the best part of private money lending is that there is no credit check and no subsequent hit on your credit report.
 For an investor who likes to turn lots of deals, having to prove creditworthiness each and every time gets to be a bit of a hassle.
 Why suffer through that inconvenience if you don’t have to?

 2.Unlimited funds – We’re pretty sure that even Donald Trump hits the limit of what a single bank will loan him from time to time.
 For all practical purposes, the amount of money you can secure via the private route is essentially unlimited.
 As long as you don’t develop a bad reputation as being an exceptional risk for default, borrow to your heart’s content.
 Most private money loans use the property in the deal as collateral rather than worrying about a silly old income to debt ratio.